Azoospermia

 If you have been trying without luck to make your partner pregnant, you need to seek an infertility specialist for a check-up.

-The causes and treatment of azoospermia vary from person to person.
+The causes and azoospermia blockage treatment can vary from person to person.
 You might have a problem in sperm production or ejaculation.
 The causes of azoospermia can be:

 Genetic Causes